 - Basalt and Float

-Steve Drain will be demonstrating the latest updates of BBC BASIC addon Basalt plus the recently released Float module that provides high speed floating point maths using the VFP unit of modern ARM processors.
+Steve Drain will be demonstrating the latest updates of BBC BASIC addon Basalt plus the Float module that provides high speed floating point maths using the VFP unit of modern ARM processors.
 This will all be running on his Raspberry Pip + Atrix Lapdock custom setup.

 - Charity Stand